Q1. Will my business be permitted to run under foreign investment？

 Q11.
 Is it difficult to open a bank account in Taiwan?

 - Some banks are friendlier to new foreign clients.
-These include the Shanghai Commercial & Savings Bank (上海商銀), the Chang Hwa Commercial Bank (彰化商銀), the E.Sun Bank (玉山銀行), and the CTBC Bank (中國信託).
+These include the Shanghai Commercial & Savings Bank (上海商銀), the Chang Hwa Commercial Bank (彰化商銀), the E.Sun Bank (玉山銀行), the Taishin International Bank (台新銀行), and the CTBC Bank (中國信託).

 - Other banks are more discreet.
 These include the Bank of Taiwan (台灣銀行), the Cathay United Bank (國泰世華), the Shin Kong Bank (新光銀行), DBS (星展銀行), Citibank, and HSBC.